-Assuming you are trying to sell a fire damaged house after cleaning and basic repairs, you will also need to consider all the not so obvious areas which buyers could criticise to lower the price.
+Assuming you are trying to sell a fire damaged house after cleaning and basic repairs, you will also need to consider all the not-so-obvious areas which buyers could criticise to lower the price.
 If there are any blackened areas on outside walls, charred windowsills which have been painted over, damaged plants and burned grass areas, the buyer will use these to negotiate.

 Setting the right price – not too high, not too low

 Property owners are bound by law to ensure there is no risk to public safety, so you don’t have long to sit and think about what to do.
-You may have luck selling a charred house at property auction, but the auction fees can soon mount up and you may be waiting months to find the right buyer who is ready with the cash.
+You may have luck selling a burnt house at property auction, but the auction fees can soon mount up and you may be waiting months to find the right buyer who is ready with the cash.

 Should I sell my fire damaged house?

 People choose to sell their fire damaged and burnt property with us for many reasons.
 We have the cash ready right now to buy your house, and we aim to: